Skip to Content

 The science behind it is actually pretty simple: A smaller sleeping bag means less space that a child’s body has to heat up to keep them warm.

 You’ll notice that our focus here is on more serious camping.
 These aren’t go-on-a-sleepover bags that you would use indoors.
-They’re not meant to be cutsey, but rather keep your kids warm and happy while camping.
+They’re not meant to be cutesy, but rather keep your kids warm and happy while camping.

 Temperature Ratings for Kids Sleeping Bags